GeorgeWeb/syclref/_api-docs/base.h/cl%253A%253Asycl%253A%253And_range/functions/COMPUTECPP_DEPRECATED_API/index.md

 ---

-1. Compute the group . range
+1. Compute the group range.

    **Parameters:**